 No. Avanan scans the email after Office 365 and Gmail, as opposed to gateways, which scan before Office 365 and Gmail.
 This vulnerability exists because gateways require MX record changes and email reconfiguration because they're not cloud-native.

-This video explains how Avanan secures email differently than gateways.
+This video explains how Avanan secures email differently than gateways to protect against domain hacks.